-White supremacy can be defined as the institutionalization of Whiteness and White privilege and the historical, social, political and economic systems and structures that contribute to its continued dominance and subordination (Giroux & McLaren, 1994).
-Francis Lee Ansley describes White supremacy in the following way:
+White supremacy can be defined as the institutionalization of whiteness and white privilege and the historical, social, political and economic systems and structures that contribute to its continued dominance and subordination (Giroux & McLaren, 1994).
+Francis Lee Ansley describes white supremacy in the following way:

 “By ‘White supremacy’ I do not mean to allude only to the self-conscious racism of White supremacist hate groups.
 I refer instead to a political, economic and cultural system in which Whites overwhelmingly control power and material resources, conscious and unconscious ideas of White superiority and entitlement are widespread, and relations of White dominance and non-White subordination are daily re-enacted across a broad array of institutions and social settings” (Ansley as cited in Gillborn, 2006, p.
 320).

 2. Permanence of racism: Critical Race Theory explores both the normalization of race and the permanence of racism in systems, laws, structures, society, and the state, making both race and racism largely invisible to White people (Delgado & Stefancic, 2001).
-As Derrick Bell (1992) states, “racism is an integral, permanent, and indestructible component of its society” (p. ix).
+As Bell (1992) states, “racism is an integral, permanent, and indestructible component of its society” (p. ix).

 By disrupting white supremacy in leadership, we consider several questions: